SAP-samples/kyma-runtime-extension-samples/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/kyma-runtime-extension-samples)](https://api.reuse.software/info/github.com/SAP-samples/kyma-runtime-extension-samples)

-This project contains sample applications for building extensions using lambdas and microservices on [SAP Cloud Platform, Kyma runtime](https://blogs.sap.com/2020/05/12/get-a-fully-managed-runtime-based-on-kyma-and-kubernetes/).
+This project contains sample applications for building extensions using lambdas and microservices on [SAP BTP, Kyma runtime](https://blogs.sap.com/2020/05/12/get-a-fully-managed-runtime-based-on-kyma-and-kubernetes/).

 The samples are implemented in multiple languages and demonstrate various Kyma runtime features and use case scenarios.
 Developers should be able to refer to these samples and implement their own business scenarios.